cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-server/encryptor-config.md

 The `default_value` requires `default_data_value` and specifies that some default value should be returned instead.

 The `error` will produce a db-specific error, which could be handled on the client side.
-The message will look like `encoding error in "column_name"`.
+The message will look like `encoding error in "<column_name>"`.

 If not specified, the default value for `response_on_fail` is `ciphertext`, unless `default_data_value` is defined.
 In that case, the `response_on_fail` would implicitly become `default_value`: